Morris Hospital hosts volunteer fair

-Morris Hospital is hosting a volunteer recruitment fair from 10 to 11:30 a.m.
+Morris Hospital & HealthCare Centers will host a volunteer recruitment fair from 10 to 11:30 a.m.
 Monday, Aug.
 26, in conference room 3 on the lower level of the hospital at 150 W. High St.

-The fair provides an opportunity for interested individuals to learn more about volunteering and to meet with current volunteers.
+The fair will provide an opportunity for interested individuals to learn more about volunteering and meet with current volunteers.

 The hospital is seeking volunteers for the gift shop, main reception desk and surgical waiting room on a variety of shifts.
 Volunteer drivers and drivers assistants also are needed for the patient transportation program.